vrockai/pipeline-test/docs/content.md

 ---

-## DNA stable isotope probing reveals the impact of trophic interactions on bioaugmentation of soils with different pollution histories
+## DNA stable isotope probing reveals the impact of trophic interactions on bioaugmentation of soils with different pollution histories.
+ 07.08.2024, _EE Nieto, SD Jurburg, N Steinbach, S Festa, IS Morelli, BM Coppotelli, A Chatzinotas_

+_Soil Microbiology, Soil, Soil Pollutants, Biodegradation, Environmental, RNA, Ribosomal, 16S, RNA, Ribosomal, 18S, Bacteria, Biomass, Carbon Isotopes, Food Chain, Polycyclic Aromatic Hydrocarbons, Isotope Labeling_
+Bioaugmentation is considered a sustainable and cost-effective methodology to recover contaminated environments, but its outcome is highly variable.
+Predation is a key top-down control mechanism affecting inoculum establishment, however, its effects on this process have received little attention.
+This study focused on the impact of trophic interactions on bioaugmentation success in two soils with different pollution exposure histories.
+We inoculated a 13C-labelled pollutant-degrading consortium in these soils and tracked the fate of the labelled biomass through stable isotope probing (SIP) of DNA.
+We identified active bacterial and eukaryotic inoculum-biomass consumers through amplicon sequencing of 16S rRNA and 18S rRNA genes coupled to a novel enrichment factor calculation.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-024-01865-2)

+10.1186/s40168-024-01865-2

 ---